jwezorek/flowbee/README.md

 # flowbee

-Command line tool for generating images of raster diffusion in a vector field.
+Command line tool for generating art based on a simulation of paint particles in flow.